-The Change Management settings in the JAMF Software Server (JSS) allow you to log this information to a log file on the JSS host server and/or to a syslog server.
+Change Management allows you to track the changes that happen in the JAMF Software Server (JSS), such as the creation of a JSS user account.
+The Change Management settings in the JSS allow you to log those changes to a log file (JAMFChangeManagement.log) on the JSS host server and/or log the changes to a syslog server.